Dumbbell-Only Workout Program for Beginners

 Beginner Tip

 Keep your elbows pointing forward and close to your head throughout.
-Flaring elbows reduces the tricep stretch and puts strain on your shoulders.
+Flaring elbows reduces the triceps stretch and puts strain on your shoulders.

 Phase 1: Weeks 1-4Phase 2: Weeks 5-8